-Things I Never Got To Tell You
+Things I Never Got To Tell You (Poem)

 I’ve been on a journey to strengthen my self-worth.
 That includes a daily gratitude practice, a healthy workout regimen and some heavy self reflection.
 Everyday, I’m learning more about myself and loving more things about myself.
 And at 28 years old, it feels pretty great.

 This morning, I woke up thinking about how our self-esteem can diminish over time, especially in our formative years.
 In the photo above, I was 19 years old, high and in a bad place.
 I didn’t like myself in a deep, dark way.